The Shandong Blog

 Acer truncatum, Shantung, Shandong maple, dwarf, Chinese maple, Purple blow, bonsai, dark leaves, Fire Dragon 3 rd generation seedling

-This maple is slow but it is not uncommon for some dwarf Shantung seedlings to take 2 years to get growing good.
-It is common for most of them to perish and this year I lost 2 of the 7 new dwarf seedlings that came to Italy.
+Late summer 2022 with a 2021 seedling from Flower God, which is a seedling from Fire Dragon, and is named Dark Dragon.
+For comparison there are also green leaves of a Flower God dwarf Shandong maple.
+This maple is slow growing.
+This year I lost 2 of the 7 new dwarf seedlings that came to Italy.
 I also lost The Blob which was the lone survivor from the 2015 batch.
 These deaths are explained on poor root systems that are weak and die in winter.
 The summer was unusually hot and dry and I added phosphoric acid to my mineral spring water to lower the pH and dissolve the lime.
-This also adds phosphorus to promote flowers which will have to bloom on my older bonsai as the Fire Dragon and Baby Dragons are and still very young.

 Baby Dragon bonsai, Shantung maple, acer truncatum, Metro Maples, dwarf maple